Professionalism & Professional Standing

-- For clinically active physicians without medical staff membership: If your practice is exclusively office-based, an attestation form must be completed by an ABOG Diplomate in good standing, excluding a spouse or family member, in Year 1 of each 6-year MOC cycle.
+- For clinically active physicians without medical staff membership: If your practice if exclusively office-based, an attestation form must be completed by an ABOG Diplomate in good standing, excluding a spouse or family member, in Year 1 of each six-year MOC cycle.

-- For clinically inactive physicians: If you are clinically inactive or retired, an attestation form must be completed by an ABOG Diplomate in good standing, excluding a spouse or family member, in Year 1 of each 6-year MOC cycle.
+- For clinically inactive physicians: If you are clinically inactive or retired, an attestation form must be completed by an ABOG Diplomate in good standing, excluding a spouse of family member, in Year 1 of each six-year MOC cycle.

 - For physicians in international practice settings: If you are practicing in a country other than the United States and its territories or Canada, you must submit a letter with the application from a responsible senior official in the hospital or clinical setting where you practice.
-The letter must attest that you have independent, unsupervised privileges for the practice of Obstetrics and Gynecology and that your practice of medicine meets all local standards.
-The letter must be submitted in Year 1 of each 6-year MOC cycle.
+The letter must attest that you have independent, unsupervised privileges for the practice of obstetrics and gynecology and that your practice of medicine meets all local standards.
+The letter must be submitted in Year 1 of each six-year MOC cycle.

 If you have had a license restricted, suspended, placed on probation, surrendered or revoked by any licensing board or have had any negative action taken by a hospital, medical facility, or healthcare organization, you will not be allowed to participate in the MOC process until all such restrictions are removed.
 Conditions placed on medical licenses or hospital privileges are considered to be restrictions of practice.

-Falsification of data submitted to ABOG or evidence of other egregious ethical, moral, or professional misbehavior may result in deferral of your application to MOC for at least 3 years.
-You will lose certification during this deferral period and must apply for re-entry to reinstate Board certification.
+Falsification of data submitted to ABOG or evidence of other egregious ethical, moral, or professional misbehavior may result in deferral of your MOC application for at least three years.
+You will lost certification during this deferral period and must apply for re-entry to reinstate board certification.
 It is your responsibility to inform ABOG of any and all actions against a medical license, hospital or other privileges, and credentials, including having your practice monitored.